Tuck School of Business: Organization and research

 Like the undergraduate portion of Dartmouth College, the Tuck School operates on a quarter system.
 As part of the larger institution, the Tuck School is ultimately administered by Dartmouth's President and Board of Trustees.
 The school is directly managed by a Dean (currently Matthew Slaughter) who is advised by a Board of Overseers that was established in 1951.

 Since the Tuck School offers only one degree, it does not contain formal academic departments as do other institutions.
-Instead, faculty are generally grouped in one or more of seven "academic areas": accounting, finance and economics, marketing, operations management and management science, strategy and management, international business, and management communication.
-Tuck is also home to five research centers which organize research in different fields of business administration.
+Instead, faculty are generally grouped in one or more of seven "academic areas": accounting, economics, finance, marketing, operations management and management science, organizational behavior, and strategic management.
+Tuck is also home to six research centers which organize research in different fields of business administration.
 The centers are meant to promote faculty research, establish liaisons between the Tuck School and the corporate world, and sponsor programs for Tuck as a whole; MBA students are occasionally invited to participate as fellows and research associates.
-The five research centers are the William F. Achtmeyer Center for Global Leadership, the Center for Corporate Governance, the Center for International Business, the Center for Private Equity and Entrepreneurship, and the Glassmeyer/McNamee Center for Digital Strategies.
+The five research centers are the Center for Business, Government & Society, the Center for Entrepreneurship, the Center for Health Care, the Center for Private Equity and Venture Capital, the Glassmeyer/McNamee Center for Digital Strategies, and the Revers Center for Energy, Sustainability, and Innovation.